ramanathanMuthuraman/clean-css/README.md

 * [uncss] (https://github.com/giakki/uncss)
 * [purifycss] (https://github.com/purifycss/purifycss)

 These days, almost all projects include CSS frameworks which does speed up the development cycle, but the downside is we include what is not required.
 The tools specified above are used to cut down them.
 This reduces complexity the web page load time.
+We are going to implement these tools in a (bootstrap template) [http://blackrockdigital.github.io/startbootstrap-creative/] and analyse their results.

 ## Installation